Hlupi/T-bay/README.md

 # tout
-A Fullstack Ebay-like app for selling tickets with login and comment functionalities.
+A Fullstack app for selling tickets with login and comment functionalities.
 Build with: React, Redux, Typescript, Koa, TypeORM.

 ## Instructions: